-The B.A. in Music at JSC offers seven concentrations in which students can specialize: Composition, Creative Pathways (self-designed program), Instrumental Performance (classical or jazz/contemporary), Sound Engineering and Vocal Performance (classical or jazz/contemporary).
+The B.A. in Music at JSC offers five concentrations in which students can specialize: Composition, Creative Pathways (selfdesigned program), Instrumental Performance, Sound Engineering and Vocal Performance.
 Students graduate with a B.A. in Music with a concentration in their area of specialization.
 All programs are designed for students who already have basic proficiency in an instrument or voice; who are interested in advanced training in areas of technique, music theory, music skills, composition, history and style; and who are seriously interested in pursuing advanced degrees or careers in music and the music industry.
-All concentrations include a senior project or capstone experience designed to help engage the student in thoughtful decision-making regarding post-collegiate activities in music.
+All concentrations include a senior project or capstone experience designed to help engage the student in thoughtful decision making regarding post-collegiate activities in music.
+An audition is required for entry to the major and all majors need to demonstrate fundamental proficiency in music before beginning the music theory core.